How To Feed A Loon

 • Add the onion/cashew paste to the pot.
 Swish the hot water in the blender (to clean the insides somewhat) and pour into the pot.
 Stir in the salt, garam masala, coriander, and Kashmiri.
 Cover, reduce the heat to medium-low and let simmer for 10 minutes.

-⅓ cup hot water, 1 tsp salt, 1 tsp garam masala, 1 tsp ground coriander, 1 tsp Kashmiri chili powder
+⅓ cup hot water, 1 teaspoon salt, 1 teaspoon garam masala, 1 teaspoon ground coriander, 1 teaspoon Kashmiri chili powder

 • Remove the lid and stir in the cream.
 Cover, and simmer for another 10 minutes, or until chicken is cooked through, but still very tender.